By Assunta Ng

 The canal benefits not only America, but the world.
 Without it, ships would have to sail hundreds of miles to go around Cape Horn, at the southern tip of South America, to transport from one ocean to the other.
 The French started construction in 1881, but abandoned the project.
 The United States took over, and brought it to completion.

 My friend Yoshi Minegishi said, had it not been for the canal, the United States couldn’t have won World War II.
-It would have been costly and time-consuming for the United States to transfer supplies to Europe to fight against the Germans.
+It would have been costly and time-consuming for the United States to transfer supplies to Asia to fight against the Japanese.
 Guess how much America spent on constructing the canal?
 Billions.

 Why doesn’t the United States own the canal?
 Roosevelt took on the project with the intent of returning ownership rights back to Panama.
 To prepare for a smooth transition, a team of Americans were stationed there for two decades, since 1977.